CSCOPE: Innovative Curriculum or Threat to America’s Youth?

 Studies on Terrorism

-Another concern voiced by the Daily Caller is that CSCOPE lessons refer to participants in the Boston Tea Party as terrorists, comparing them on some level to modern-day terrorists that pose a true threat to America.
+Another concern voiced by the Daily Caller is that CSCOPE lessons refer to participants in the Boston Tea Party as terrorists, comparing them on some level to modern-day terrorists who pose a true threat to America.
 The lesson described the participants as “fugitives” and “apparently intoxicated.”

 Defense of CSCOPE